 Professional Summary & Appointments

-Fifteen years designing and implementing health promotion and community development projects and programs, including seven years of senior management experience, working with diverse populations and managing multi-stakeholder partnerships, with a special focus on youth populations.
+Over fifteen years designing and implementing health promotion and community development projects and programs, including seven years of senior management experience, working with diverse populations and managing multi-stakeholder partnerships, with a special focus on youth populations.
 Extensive experience in community-based research and knowledge translation, engaging with policy-makers, academic and community audiences.
-Five years as professor and program director for the DLSPH MPH-Health Promotion program.
-Current interim Graduate Coordinator for DLSPH Master’s programs.
+Professor and program director for the DLSPH MPH-Health Promotion program, Graduate Coordinator for DLSPH Master’s programs.